SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserAPIspecification.md

 	`void browser.security.getMACAddress(function callback)`

-	`callback` is optional.
-If you specify this parameter, it should be a function that looks like this:
+	`callback` should be a function that looks like this:

-	` function(arry of mac addresses){...}`
+	` function(array of mac addresses){...}`

-	If array passed into the callback is undefined or null, we were unable to retrieve the MAC addresses.
+	If the array passed into the callback is undefined or null, we were unable to retrieve the MAC addresses.

      Example response:

      `"['00:55:65:C0:00:EA']"`

 #### Audio Recorder (W3C)
-*NOTE: Browsers supporting W3C's [Web Audio API](https://www.w3.org/TR/webaudio/) and [getUserMedia()](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia) do not need to implement these functions.*
+*NOTE: Browsers supporting W3C's [Web Audio API](https://www.w3.org/TR/webaudio/) for playback, [MediaStream Recording](https://www.w3.org/TR/mediastream-recording/) for recording, and Mozilla's [MediaDevices.getUserMedia()](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia) do not need to implement these functions.*

 #### Audio Recorder (non-W3C)
 1. R25. **Initialize audio recorder**.
 This method is called by the testing application once to initialize the audio API after a page loads.
 The event listener passed in as argument is used to notify events to caller about progress.
 Any attempts to call this method when it has already been called should be treated as a reset and reinit.